influxdata/telegraf/plugins/inputs/netflow/README.md

   ## Protocol version to use for decoding.
   ## Available options are
+  ##   "ipfix"      -- IPFIX / Netflow v10 protocol (also works for Netflow v9)
   ##   "netflow v5" -- Netflow v5 protocol
   ##   "netflow v9" -- Netflow v9 protocol (also works for IPFIX)
-  ##   "ipfix"      -- IPFIX / Netflow v10 protocol (also works for Netflow v9)
+  ##   "sflow v5"   -- sFlow v5 protocol
   # protocol = "ipfix"

   ## Dump incoming packets to the log